holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # 2. Modern Regime - Largers models are better!

 In practice, we typically optimize the bias-variance trade-off using a validation set with (for example) early stopping.
 Interestingly, this **approach might be completely wrong**.
 Over the past few years, researchers have found that if you keep fitting increasingly flexible models, you obtain what is termed _double descent_, i.e., generalization error will start to decrease again after reaching an intermediary peak.
-This finding is empirically validated in Nakkiran et al., 2019 for modern neural network architectures on established and challenging datasets.
+This finding is empirically validated in [Nakkiran et al. (2019)](https://arxiv.org/pdf/1912.02292.pdf) for modern neural network architectures on established and challenging datasets.
 See the following figure from OpenAI, which shows this scenario;

 ![From https://openai.com/blog/deep-double-descent/](/images/small_data_big_decisions/double_descent.svg).

+- Test error initially declines until it reaches a (local) minimum, and then starts increasing again with increasing complexity.
+In the critical regime, it is important that we keep adding model complexity, as the test error will start to decline again, eventually reaching a (global) minimum.

 These findings imply that larger models are generally better due to the double descent phenomena, which challenges the long-held viewpoint regarding overfitting for overparamterized neural networks.

-# 3. Relative Ranking-hypothesis
+# 3. Relative Ranking-Hypothesis
 Having established that large overparameterized neural networks can generalize well, we want to take it one step further.
 Enter the **relative ranking hypothesis**.
-Before we explain the hypothesis, we note that if proven true, then **you** can potentially perform model selection and hyperparameter tuning on a small subset of your training dataset for your next experiment, and by doing so save computational resources and valuable training time.
+Before we explain the hypothesis, we note that if proven true, then **you** can potentially perform **model selection and hyperparameter tuning on a small subset of your training dataset** for your next experiment, and by doing so save computational resources and valuable training time.

-We will briefly introduce the hypothesis followed by a few experiments to validate the claim

-%As an additional experiment not included in the literature (as far as we know), we will investigate one setting that could potentially invalidate the relative ranking hypothesis, which is **imbalanced datasets**.
+We will briefly introduce the hypothesis followed by a few experiments to validate the claim.
+As an additional experiment not included in the literature (as far as we know), we will investigate one setting that could potentially invalidate the relative ranking hypothesis, which is **imbalanced datasets**.

-%Without further ado, lets try to break down the paper as efficiently as possible and include a few experiments.

 ## a) Theory
-One of the key hypothesis of the Bornschein (2020) paper is; _"overparameterized model architectures seem to maintain their relative ranking in terms of generalization performance, when trained on arbitrarily small subsets of the training set"_.
+One of the key hypothesis of Bornschein (2020) is; _"overparameterized model architectures seem to maintain their relative ranking in terms of generalization performance, when trained on arbitrarily small subsets of the training set"_.

 They call this observation the **relative ranking-hypothesis**.

-- Layman terms: Lets say we have 10 models to choose from, numbered from 1 to 10.
-We train our models on a random 10% subset of the training data, and find that model 6 is the best, followed by 4, then 3, and so on..
+In layman terms; Let's say we have 10 models to choose from, numbered from 1 to 10.
+We train our models on a 10% subset of the training data, and find that model 6 is the best, followed by 4, then 3, and so on..

-**The ranking hypothesis postulates, that as we gradually increase the subset percentage from 10% subset all the way up to 100%, we should obtain the exact same ordering of optimal models.** If this hypothesis is true, we can essentially perform model selection on a small subset of the original data to the added benefit of much faster convergence.
+**The ranking hypothesis postulates, that as we gradually increase the subset percentage from 10% subset all the way up to 100%, we should obtain the exact same ordering of optimal models.**

+If this hypothesis is true, we can essentially perform model selection on a small subset of the original data to the added benefit of much faster convergence.
 If this was not controversial enough, the authors even take it one step further as they found some experiments where training on small datasets led to more robust model selection (less variance), which certainly seem counterintuitive given that we would expect relatively more noise for smaller datasets.

 ## b) Temperature calibration
-One strange phenomenom of training neural network classifiers is that cross entropy error tends to increase even as classification error is reduced.
-This seems counterintuitive, but is simply due to models becoming overconfident in their predictions (Guo et al., 2017).
-We can use something called temperature scaling, which rectifies this overconfidence by calibrating the cross entropy estimates on a small held-out dataset.
+One strange phenomenom when training neural network classifiers is, that **cross entropy error tends to increase while classification error decreases**.
+This **seems counterintuitive**, but is simply due to models becoming **overconfident** in their predictions ([Guo et al. (2017)](https://arxiv.org/pdf/1706.04599.pdf)).
+We can use something called **temperature scaling**, which calibrates the cross entropy estimates on a small held-out dataset.
 This yields more generalizeable and well-behaved results compared to classical cross-entropy, especially relevant for overparameterized neural networks.
 As a rough analogy, you can think of this as providing less "false negatives" regarding the number of overfitting cases.

 While Bornschein (2020) do not provide explicit details on the exact softmax temperature calibration procedure used in their paper, we use the following procedure for our experiments;

 - We define a held-out calibration dataset, C, equivalent to 10% of the training data.
-- We initialize temperature scalar to be xx.xx
+- We initialize the temperature scalar to be 1.5 (like in Guo et al. (2017))

 - For each epoch;
 1) Calculate cross-entropy loss on our calibration set C
-2) Optimize the temperature scalar using gradient descent on the calibration set [Guo et al., 2017](https://github.com/gpleiss/temperature_scaling)
+2) Optimize the temperature scalar using gradient descent on the calibration set [see this Github repo by Guo et al. (2017)](https://github.com/gpleiss/temperature_scaling)
 3) Use the updated temperature scalar to calibrate the regular cross entropy during gradient descent

-- After training for 50 epochs, we calculate the test error
+- After training for 50 epochs, we calculate the calibrated test error, which should no longer show signs of overconfidence.

 Let us now turn to the experimental setting.

 # 3. Experiments

 We will conduct two experiments in this post.
-One for validating the relative ranking-hypothesis on the MNIST dataset, and one for evaluating how our conclusions change if we synthetically make MNIST imbalanced.
-This experiment is not included in the Bornschein (2020) paper, and could potentially invalidate the relative ranking-hypothesis for imbalanced dadtasets.
+One for validating the relative ranking-hypothesis on the MNIST dataset, and one for evaluating how our conclusions change if we **synthetically make MNIST imbalanced**.
+This experiment is **not included** in the Bornschein (2020) paper, and could potentially invalidate the relative ranking-hypothesis for imbalanced datasets.

 ## MNIST
 We start by replicating the Bornschein (2020) study on MNIST, before moving on with the imbalanced dataset experiment.
-This is not meant to disprove any of the claims in the paper, but simply to ensure we have replicated their experimental setup as closely as possible.
+This is not meant to disprove any of the claims in the paper, but simply to ensure we have replicated their experimental setup as closely as possible (with some modifications).

 - Split of 90%/10% for the training and calibration sets, respectively
 - Random sampling (as balanced subset sampling did not provide any added benefit according to the paper)